Katchowski/MarkdownStuff/README.md

 Keep in mind: my editor of choice is Deepdwn which used a slightly different version of MarkDown than GitHub so it will not render properly in GitHub

+UPDATE (Sep of 2024): I have switched to Obsidian as my primary editor because it is beter suited for note-taking rather than document creation.

 ---